Kitchen Ergonomics: How to Design for Comfort and Flow

 • The number of movements between them should be minimal, avoiding crossing paths.

-The work triangle concept was developed by engineer Frederick Winslow Taylor in the 1940s, when kitchens were much smaller.
 While layouts have evolved, the idea remains relevant today, helping to create a smooth workflow between main areas and frequently used appliances.

 Fast take: